WHO WE ARE

 Helping others is baked into our DNA.
 Our “Pay it Forward” mindset provides us the opportunity to make a difference through philanthropic partnerships.
 Giving back to our community has a lasting impact on our team members and the organizations we support.
 Our diverse relationships extend to local non-profit organizations, community groups and Midwest-based charities, as well as national and worldwide organizations.
 A few examples include:

 Committed to providing ongoing financial support to the ISCD Center, AFISCD empowers children and youth with physical disabilities from all backgrounds through sports.
-In addition to our annual support and sponsorship of the annual golf tournament, our principal Mike Frazin serves on the Board and organizes the annual fundraising poker tournament.
+In addition to our annual support and sponsorship of the annual golf tournament, our Founder & CFO Mike Frazin serves on the Board and organizes the annual fundraising poker tournament.

 Back 2 School Illinois was founded in 2010 when it offered a free school supply distribution for low-income families; it now provides Back 2 School kits and other mission-aligned programs including a college scholarship program.